Campobello Island: A Travel Guide for the Canadian Maritimes' Best Kept Secret

 Eat, drink and shop at local businesses

 Cool off with an ice cream from The Scoop Shack.
 Get world class comfort food at The Pier Waterfront in Wilson’s Beach and The Porch At Friar’s Bay in Welshpool.
+Check out the Herring Cove Golf Course Restaurant as well.

 Fishing boats at Head Harbour Wharf on Campobello Island, New Brunswick.